mortazavilab/TALON/README.md

 (i.e. PacBio and Oxford Nanopore) to be analyzed side by side.

 # Installation
-TALON is designed to be run with Python 3.7 (tested on version 3.7.2).
+Newer version of TALON (v4.0+) are designed to be run with Python 3.7 (tested specifically with Python 3.7.2).
+Older versions of TALON use Python 2.7.

-To install TALON, simply download the files using Github's "Download ZIP" button, then unzip them in the directory where you would like to install the program.
+To install TALON, simply download the files using Github's "Download ZIP" button, then unzip them in the directory where you would like to store the program.
 Alternately, you can download a specific version of the program from the Releases tab.
 The TALON scripts can now be run directly from the command line- just include the path.

 # How to run